wdesportes/blog.williamdes.eu/blog.williamdes.eu/content/Infrastructure/stories/making-nvme-ssds-work-on-Dell-R630-server.md

 ### Conclusion

 A second CPU+RAM and a reizer PERC card + NVME enhancement card where needed for this setup.
 After that 4 NVME slots where available, SAS and SATA disks work too.
-All thoes types of disks can be together.
+All those types of disks can be together.

 ![DELL R630 with two CPUs a NVME expander and a PERC card](../DELL_PowerEdge_R630_Two_CPU_NVME_PERC_SAS_SATA.jpg "DELL R630 with two CPUs a NVME expander and a PERC card")